-- Ensure that my child attends school each day when in good health. - Send my child to school on time and ready to learn. - Review homework assignments and offer assistance when needed. - Show an interest in my child's education.
-For example, by attending school functions, supporting school activities, volunteering and making every effort to attend parent-teacher conferences.
+- Ensure that my child attends school each day when in good health. - Send my child to school on time and ready to learn. - · Review homework assignments and offer assistance when needed. - Show an interest in my child's education.
+For example, by attending school functions, supporting school activities, volunteering and making every effort to attend parent-teacher conferences. - · Contact the teacher or administrator with concerns when they arise and/or request their support.

-• Contact the teacher or administrator with concerns when n they arise and/or request their support. • Other: Parent : Signature: Date: Studen t Commitment: want t to reach my full academic potential.
-Therefo ore, I will commit to do all of the following: • Arrive at school ready to learn and do my best. • Be safe, respectful, responsible and honest at all times. • Ask for help if I don't understand or have questions about ut my work and/or expecta tions. • Other: - Student t Signature: Date: Teache r Commitment: want r my students to reach their full academic potential.
-Therefo ore, I will commit to do all of the following: • Set high expectations for myself and students that supp ort the state and district co intent standards and benchmarks using best teaching practices
+Parent S Signature: Date: Student t Commitment: want to o reach my full academic potential.
+Therefo ore, I will commit to do all of the following: • Arrive at school ready to learn and do my b pest. • Be safe, respectful, responsible and hones t at all times. • Ask for help if I don't understand or have q uestions about my work and/or expectations. • Other: Student Signature: Date: Teachei r Commitment: want n ny students to reach their full academic po otential.
+Therefo ore, I will commit to do all of the following: